tcoats/docker-arohanui/README.md

 "/sbin/initsh" script checks for the existance of a directory '/startup' and will execute any scripts that end with ".sh".
 Notes:
-* the startup scripts run before runit.
+* the startup scripts run before runit services.
-* if any script exits with a none zero code the docker will exit with the same code and not start runit.
+* if any script exits with a non-zero code the docker will exit with the same code and not start runit.

 example: